ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 : A statement about a distinguishable Attester made by an Endorser without accompanying evidence about its validity - used as proof of identity.

+: In DAA the Attester's identity is not revealed to the verifier.
+The Attester is issued with a credential by the Endorser that is randomised and then used to anonymously confirm the validity of their evidence.
+The evidence is verified using the Endorser’s public key.

 Authentication Secret IDs ('authSecID'):

 : *mandatory*

 : A statement representing an identifier list that MUST be associated with corresponding Authentication Secrets used to protect Evidence.
+In DAA, Authentication Secret IDs are represented by the Endorser (DAA issuer)’s public key that MUST be used to create DAA credentials for the corresponding Authentication Secrets used to protect Evidence.

-: Each Authentication Secrets is uniquely associated with a distinguishable Attesting Environment.
+: Each Authentication Secret is uniquely associated with a distinguishable Attesting Environment.
 Consequently, an Authentication Secret ID also identifies an Attesting Environment.
+In DAA an Authentication Secret ID does not identify a unique Attesting Environment but associated with a group of Attesting Environments.
+This is because an Attesting Environment should not be distinguishable and the DAA credential which represents the Attesting Environment is randomised each time it used.

 Handle ('handle'):